WinTer1165/My-100-Days-of-Code-in-Python/README.md

 ##Update 11: 09 JUL 2022
 Learned more about turtle packages and GUI.
 I also learned about some fun packages like villains, heroes, colorgram :D

+##Update 12: 10 JUL 2022
+Built a turtle race but my solution doesn't match with Dr. Angela D: